hardscrabble/hardscrabble.github.io/_posts/2023-03-06-configuring-ale-to-only-run-rubocop-in-projects-that-use-rubocop.md

 let g:ale_fix_on_save = 1
 ```

-We're no longer setting `ale_ruby_standardrb_executable` to `"bundle"`, because it proved to be insuffient in codebases like feedbin.
+We're no longer setting `ale_ruby_rubocop_executable` to `"bundle"`, because it proved to be insuffient in codebases like feedbin.

 Now we're configuring it to point to the rubocop binstub[^1].
 And likewise, we're configuring it to point to the standard binstub.